paiqo/Databricks-VSCode/README.md

 # Installation
 The extension can be downloaded directly from within VS Code.
 Simply go to the Extensions tab and search for "Databricks" and select and install the extension "Databricks Integration" (ID: paiqo.databricks-vscode).

-Alternatively it can also be downloaded from the VS Code marketplace.
+Alternatively it can also be downloaded from the VS Code marketplace: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode).

 # Setup and Configuration
 The configuration happens directly via VS Code.
 Simply open the settings via File -> Preferences -> Settings or by using the keyboard shortcut ```CTRL + ,```